kevinrfoster/ecob2000_preliminaries/README.md

 general even if they’re not absolutely necessary for this semester.

-You will take the diagnostic test on the Hawkes System any time after July 26, so if you want to get it out of the way early you can do so, or you can wait until term.
-Either way you have to take the test by midnight (local time) on Tuesday September 29, 2020.
+You will take the diagnostic test on the Hawkes System any time after July 15, so if you want to get it out of the way early you can do so, or you can wait until term.
+Either way you have to take the test by midnight (local time) on Friday September 24, 2021.

 There are 2 additional practice exams – these are timed but you can take them an unlimited number of times.
 Your score will be recorded but won’t